department-of-veterans-affairs/va.gov-team/Platform/Analytics/Research/Education-Analytics-Research-Plan.md

 ## Research Questions
 1. Can product owners/stakeholders easily identify when products are up or down?
-1. When a product owner identifies that a product is down or performing poorly, what is the next step?
+1. When a product owner identifies that a product is down or performing poorly, is the next step clear?
 1. Can product owners/stakeholders determine which product needs the most attention?
 1. What questions, objectives, and/or key results is the product owner/stakeholder looking for information on when they access analytics?
     - Using the spreadsheet, are they able to confidently find the answers?